Raxen001/raxen001.github.io/content/projects/rec_companion_app/index.md

 ```

 i later learnt this was not how it was supposed to be done
-`sw.js` can do it so whenever we use fetch it does a custom funcation
+`sw.js` can do it so whenever we use fetch it does a custom functions
 But everything worked having old unified as benchmark.
 Anything was better
 ![Great success](https://y.yarn.co/08c741c0-dde1-4946-b9f0-51f0d30d2b70_text.gif "great success")